thisisamardeep/portfolio/_posts/2021-10-07-static-cast-is-not-compile-time.md

 input and output expression. static_cast being a explicit cast performs some compile

-time checks and compiler will warn whether it sees any issues in conversion but there are
+time checks and compiler will warn whether it sees any issues in conversion but there

-some rum time aspects to it.
+are some run  time aspects to it.

 First we see how static cast works for numerics.